AndresMaganaPerez/Construccion_de_Software/Portfolio_Lab03/doc/misc.md

   * `build` builds your `index.html` using Parcel
   * `dev` serves your `index.html` with a simple development server

-* `keywords` - an array of keywords used to discover your app in the npm registry
+* `keywords` - an array of keywords used to discover your index in the npm registry
 * `author` - defines the author of a package.
 There is also an alternative [contributors](https://docs.npmjs.com/files/package.json#people-fields-author-contributors)